Microsoft/azure-docs.nl-nl/articles/iot-central/core/quick-deploy-iot-central.md

 ## <a name="prerequisite"></a>Vereiste

-U hebt een Azure-abonnement met *Inzender* toegang nodig.
+U hebt een Azure-abonnement met *inzenderstoegang* nodig.

 ## <a name="create-an-application"></a>Een app maken